Back to Reference

 Training matrix: What it is and how to use it [+examples]

-Employee training is crucial for any organization's success.
+Employee training is crucial for any organization's success, as companies with highly engaged employees report benefits like 23% higher profitability and 14% higher productivity.
 Keeping track of who needs training, what kind of training they need, and when they need it can be overwhelming.
 That's where a training matrix comes in handy.
 A training matrix helps organize and track your training efforts efficiently, ensuring that every team member gets the training they need when they need it.

 What is a training matrix?